The holiday season can be an incredibly lucrative time for small businesses — especially if you’re smart about your hours during the season.

 Create a festive atmosphere with decorations, snacks, drinks, and a DJ.
 By joining forces with other local businesses, you can also combine your marketing efforts to get the word out to a wider audience.

-Publicize your updated hours.
+Publicize your updated holiday hours.

 No matter how much thought you put into choosing your holiday hours, none of it matters unless you actually let your customers know about your special schedule.
 So don’t forget to update your website, review sites, and social profiles with your holiday hours.